MidSpike/MidSpike/README.md

 # About Me
-Hi there!
+Hello world!

 I'm Tyler S. Resch and in the digital world I'm known as 'MidSpike'.

-I work in the JavaScript ecosystem developing websites, Discord Bots, and server-side software.
+I work in the JavaScript ecosystem developing websites, server-side software, and discord bots.

 # Cards